allysonw/dental-cms/spec-js.md

   * Show page for Treatment Plans is rendered with jQuery and ASM.
 The user can sift through a patient's Treatment Plans by clicking a 'Next' button on the Treatment Plan show page, with the next Treatment Plan being fetched and rendered via JQuery/AJAX.

 - [X] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
-  * The Patients index page is rendered using jQuery and an Active Model Serialization JSON backend.
+  * When clicking on the "Patients" link, the Patients index page is rendered using jQuery and an Active Model Serialization JSON backend.
   * URL: /patients

 - [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.